 HER2 status refers to whether breast cancer cells are producing too much of a protein called human epidermal growth factor receptor 2 (HER2).
 Doctors test for HER2 status by taking a sample of the cancer and sending it to a laboratory for analysis.

-Doctors describe breast cancer with higher than normal levels of HER2 as being HER2-positive.
+Healthcare professionals describe breast cancer with higher than normal levels of HER2 as being HER2-positive.
 HER2-positive cancers are typically more aggressive than other types of breast cancer, but they are also more likely to respond to targeted therapies.

-Appearance of cancer cells
+The appearance of cancer cells

-The appearance, or differentiation, of the cancer cells is another factor in cancer staging.
+The appearance, or differentiation, of cancer cells is another factor in cancer staging.
 Doctors grade cancer cells according to how similar they appear to noncancerous cells under a microscope.

-Here is an overview of each breast cancer stage:
+Here is an overview of

 - Stage 2: These are larger tumors that have spread to some nearby lymph nodes.